joshaw/CompSci/Notes/Cryptography.md

 - Cannot reuse definition for block cipher since modes will not swap positions of bits arbitrarily
 	- Instead need a slightly weaker notion.
+- *Indistinguishability under chosen plaintext attack*
+	1. C generates a key k at random.
+	1. A performs computations.
+It may ask C for the encryption of any number of messages.
+	1. A submits two messages to C, m0 and m1.
+	1. C selects random bit `b = {0,1}`.
+	1. C returns encryption of mb to A.
+	1. A outputs `b'`.
+	1. If `b' = b`, then A has won.
+- If A can win the game with probability of greater than 1/2 then the encryption is insecure.
+- Foe AES, must change the key used after 2³² messages of length 2³² each to obtain advantage of 1/2³²

 #### Cryptomeria Cipher
 - Used for DVD-videos